bioinfolabic/protein_folding_datasets/README.md

 ## Path GPU
-To use the GPU program you need to have a GPU with pascal support.
-The pathways of this work were run on Titan Xp with Pascal 8.
+To use the GPU program you need to have a GPU with pascal and cuda support.
+The pathways of this work were run on Titan Xp with Cuda 8.

 ### ▪ Makefile:
 File with the commands for compiling and running the program in GPU.